Remembering D-Day: 10 Important Facts to Know

 In its enduring allure and grandeur, the Normandy invasion enjoys the most prolific commemoration of any battle in the world.
 In addition to year-round tourist traffic, annual celebrations commemorating the invasions draw thousands of visitors.
 Heads of state from the United States, the United Kingdom, France, Canada, and Germany have attended in order to reflect on the feat of arms that was D-Day.
 Various militaries also participate, often staging commemorative parachute jumps.
 All this is in addition to the cemeteries in Normandy that serve as the final resting spot for thousands of American, British, Canadian, and German soldiers.

-Read more from Origins on war & the military here.
+Read more from Origins on War & the Military here.